Cyriaque Lamar

 “Something’s in that barberry thatch,” whispered Lina-2.

-Xoz tapped the pseudopod tongue with his bat.
-The neural lingua shot back into the head, worming and whipping under the skin, manipulating the musculature until the dead jaws snapped open.
-From the head’s severed windpipe burst a foul sound, far more sinister than squeepo squeepo.
+The neural lingua shot back into the head, worming and whipping under the skin, manipulating its musculature until the rat’s jaws snapped open.

 “That’s a human voice,” gasped Lina.

-“I hope you enjoyed the rundown of our award-winning spike proteins by our resident genetics guru, Professor Rambeaux Kis!
+“I hope you enjoyed the review of our award-winning spike proteins by our resident genetics guru, Professor Rambeaux Kis!
 Here at DorCorp, we believe that team work makes the dream work, so take another big bow, Dr. Ram!
 Don’t be shy, you’re a rock star!
 You’re a visionary!”

 A smattering of polite claps fell out of the dead rat’s eye holes.